Do I Need a Permit for a Tiny Home

 1. A Traveler’s Home.
 I love the idea of a home on wheels that can follow us wherever we may end up.
 Portability is a fantastic idea… but not parkability.
 I see wonderful homes that can move around easily on wheels, but am always disappointed to find that all they really do is park (as in, people do not use them for travel).
 Additionally, many are parked illegally and must keep moving to be legal.

 2. A Guest House.
 Who doesn’t love to have a good old slumber party?
 But, isn’t it so much better to wake up at a friend’s house while having a space to call your own?

 3. An Office.
 Work from home while creating separation from the house.
 I particularly love the versatility of this being able to double as a guest house.

 4. A Mother-in-Law.
 I think it’s kind of a sweet idea to have a space like this for your older teens and young adult children, then as they transition into having their own family, maybe the spaces can be traded.
 The parents downgrade into the tiny home and the family that needs space gets it.
 It’s a lovely way for families to support one another and for spaces to provide a sustainable use over time.
 Whatever happened to keeping houses in the family?

+None of these are solutions for affordable housing or sustainabilty however.
 What’s the lesson here?
-Well, really think about the tiny home before building and honestly wasting resources.
+Well, really think about the tiny home before building and wasting resources.
 There are more empty houses out there than there are homeless people.
 What if these homes were subdivided?
 What if they were maintained?
 Before we use more resources to create masses of sprawl with our tiny homes on 5 acres of land… first think about how we can use what we have.